barmalei/zebkit/src/jekyll/docs.ui.component.md

 ```

-Below is shown simple zebkit application that shows hierarchy of UI components:
+Below find a simple zebkit application that has the following hierarchy of UI components:

 <table>
 <tr><td markdown="1">